-Andrew J. Cappotelli is our Chief Accounting Officer.
-Prior to joining Paylocity in June 2018, Mr. Cappotelli served as a Vice President at Trinet, Inc. from August 2017 to May 2018.
-Prior to joining Trinet, Mr. Cappotelli held several financial leadership positions at Paychex, Inc. from July 2006 to August 2017.
-He also previously served as the Director of Internal Audit at Black & Decker Corporation, Director of Accounting at Gibraltar Industries and as a Senior Manager in the Assurance Practice at KPMG.
-Mr. Cappotelli earned both his B.B.A. in Accounting and his M.B.A. from Saint Bonaventure University.
+Andrew Cappotelli is our Chief Accounting Officer.
+Prior to joining Paylocity in June 2018, Mr. Cappotelli, served as Vice President at Trinet, Inc., a human capital management company/professional employer organization from August 2017 until May 2018.
+From July 2006 through August 2017, Mr. Cappotelli held various financial leadership roles at Paychex, Inc., including the Controller of the Human Resources Services Business Unit, Corporate Director of Financial Planning and Analysis, and Internal Audit Director.
+Prior to that, Mr. Cappotelli served as the Director of Internal Audit for the Black & Decker Corporation and Director of Accounting for Gibraltar Industries.
+Mr. Cappotelli started his career in 1996 with KPMG LLP, a registered public accounting firm, serving as a Senior Manager in the Assurance Practice.
+Mr. Cappotelli earned both his BBA in Accounting and his MBA from Saint Bonaventure University.
 He is also a Certified Public Accountant.